-- Extracurricular activity fee assistance: Sign up for an extracurricular activity through a school or community program and get a reward card for up to \$50.
-Reward can be requested up to 30 days after the end of the eligible year.
-Ages 5-21. - Sports and school physicals: Get one yearly sports or school physical exam at no cost with your primary care provider.
-Must have completed a well-child checkup in the last 12 months.
-Ages 5-19. - Sports Clinics: Get active and attend a variety of sports clinics at no cost.
-Sports clinics include soccer, taekwondo, ballet, baseball, football, basketball, and bike safety.
+- Extracurricular activity fee assistance: Sign up for an extracurricular activity through a school or community program and get a \$50 reward card (ages 5-21). - Sports and school physicals: Get one yearly sports or school physical exam at no cost with your primary care provider (ages 5-19). (must have completed a well-child checkup in the last 12 months)